Merkel warns EU against tough CO2 targets for carmakers

 “We need to look beyond our borders - push for open and free trade, but at the same time not impose greater burdens on our industry than other continents do with their own industry.”

-Thanking Merkel for her support, the head of Germany’s VDA auto industry association which includes luxury brands BMW , Mercedes-Benz and Audi, criticised EU officials for increasing the burden of regulation.
+Thanking Merkel for her support, the head of Germany’s VDA auto industry association which includes luxury brands BMW, Mercedes-Benz and Audi, criticized EU officials for increasing the burden of regulation.

 “Lawyers and bureaucrats have to listen to the engineers with their technical know-how.
 The automotive industry will not make a good political pawn to be tossed between officials’ desks in Brussels,” Matthias Wissmann said.